What to learn from a few visible transitions' statistics?: Explicit results for unicyclic networks

 \subsection{Alternated transitions}

-For alternated transitions it is not necessary to cover the whole state space, in fact it is possible to not have any transitions in between the visible ones, this is precisely how a zero inter-transition time might occur, thus there is no analogue of Eq.~\eqref{initialvalue} for alternated transitions.
+{Between} alternated transitions it is not necessary to cover the whole state space.
+In fact, it is possible to not have any transitions in between the visible ones and this is how a zero inter-transition time might occur, thus there is no analogue of Eq.~\eqref{initialvalue} for alternated transitions.

 In this case there are \(N\) possible backbones, they are composed of \(M+1\in [1,N]\) transitions with the same orientation starting from the farthest visited state to the target of the last visible transition, see Fig.~\ref{fig:backbones}.
 Also, an even number \(2k_i\) of transitions take place between pairs \(i\leftrightarrow i+1\).